Bango (music)

 Bango is a music style created and made popular on the East African coast by Joseph Ngala.
-It fuses traditional Portuguese music genres, Arabic influenced taarab music, jazz and music genres of local coastal Bantu languages.
-It resembles easy listening music styles of Latin America such as bossa nova and music styles of many Indian Ocean islands such as Seychelles and Mauritius.
-Ngala (also known by stage name "Mzee Ngala") is a renowned Kenyan bango musician who comes from Freretown, Mombasa, and also the founder of the genre.
-He performed in the past with famous groups such as the Hodi Boys and was also the founder and band leader of the 1960s and 1970s group Bahari Boys.
-In the band, he was the main composer and inspiration.
-Mzee Ngala's song "Bango" is the originator of the name bango.
-The resilience of the name, bango, is testament to the genre created by Ngala.
+It fuses traditional Portuguese music genres, Arabic-influenced taarab music, jazz, and coastal Bantu musical traditions.
+It resembles easy-listening styles of Latin America such as bossa nova, as well as music from various Indian Ocean islands including the Seychelles and Mauritius.

+Ngala (also known by the stage name "Mzee Ngala") is a renowned Kenyan bango musician from Freretown, Mombasa.
+He is the founder of the genre and previously performed with groups such as the Hodi Boys.
+He later founded and led the 1960s–1970s group Bahari Boys, serving as its main composer and creative force.
+Mzee Ngala's song “Bango” is the origin of the genre’s name, and the persistence of the term reflects the influence of his work.

-Other notable bango artists who have influenced by his style include Uyoga Band (formerly Them Mushrooms), Teusi 5 and Bango Sounds.
-Ngala still continues to perform his music during events like the bi-annual Coast Night held in Nairobi various shows across Kenya’s Coast region including the Jamboree Club.
-Many, though not all, bango songs are traditionally composed and performed for weddings.
-Such songs include "Jimmy na Anne" (written for Jimmy Ngala, Mzee Ngala's son's wedding to Anna), "Billy na Susan", "Kombe na Dogo" and the "David na Vera".
+Other notable bango artists influenced by Ngala include Uyoga Band (formerly Them Mushrooms), Teusi 5, and Bango Sounds.
+Ngala continues to perform at events such as the bi-annual Coast Night in Nairobi and at various venues across Kenya’s Coast region, including the Jamboree Club.
+Many bango songs are traditionally composed for weddings.
+Examples include “Jimmy na Anne” (written for Jimmy Ngala’s wedding to Anna), “Billy na Susan”, “Kombe na Dogo”, and “David na Vera”.